polyaxon/polyaxon/templates/experimentation/experiments.md

 Since we have multiple jobs, Polyaxon adds the cluster definition to the docker container you will be running under the name `POLYAXON_CLUSTER`.

-You can also use our helper library to extract these environment variable programmatically, as well as defining `TF_CONFIG` using `get_tf_config`.
+You can also use our helper library to extract these environment variables programmatically, as well as defining `TF_CONFIG` using `get_tf_config`.

 !!! tip "Polyaxon export your cluster definition under environment variable name `POLYAXON_CLUSTER`"
     Check how you can [get the cluster definition](/reference_polyaxon_helper) to use it with your distributed deep learning model.